Hard-Off

 The album was released on CD, vinyl, and digital download via bandleader Jimmy Pop's label Jimmy Franks Recording Company.
-It is only available for sale via the Bloodhound Gang website.
+It is available for sale only via the Bloodhound Gang website.

-The album had been planned for release at various dates under the title Getting Laid on a School Bus, which would also include the two tracks "Altogether Ooky" and "Screwing You on the Beach at Night" the band had released as non-album singles.
+The album had been planned for release at various dates under the title Getting Laid on a School Bus, which would have included the two tracks "Altogether Ooky" and "Screwing You on the Beach at Night" that the band had released as non-album singles.
 There were also rumors that the record would be called Fishin' for Hookers.

 History

-On October 22, 2007, the Bloodhound Gang released a single called "Screwing You on the Beach at Night", which was accompanied by a video based on the one for Chris Isaak's 1990 single "Wicked Game".
+On October 22, 2007, the Bloodhound Gang released a single called "Screwing You on the Beach at Night," which was accompanied by a video based on the one for Chris Isaak's 1990 single "Wicked Game."
 The group played a few shows in the UK and appeared on German TV to promote it.

-In October 2008 Lupus Thunder quit the band; this was announced in a blog post on the band's MySpace by bassist Evil Jared.
+In October 2008, Lupus Thunder quit the band; this was announced in a blog post on the band's MySpace by bassist Evil Jared.
 Daniel P. Carter from A replaced Lupus as the lead guitarist.
 Carter has since stylized his name as Denial P. Cartier when performing with the band.

-Jimmy Pop announced during a radio interview in Boston that the band was working on a new album that would feature around 10-12 songs.
-Many news agencies reported that the name of the album would be called Getting Laid on a School Bus with a now likely release date of 2012.
-On December 4, Jimmy Pop recently announced that he "just narrowed 25-30 demos down to 10-12 to finish".
+Jimmy Pop announced during a radio interview in Boston that the band was working on a new album that would feature around 10–12 songs.
+Many news agencies reported that the name of the album would be Getting Laid on a School Bus with a likely release date of 2012.
+On December 4, Jimmy Pop announced that he "just narrowed 25–30 demos down to 10–12 to finish."

-In late 2010, the band released a new song called "Altogether Ooky".
+In late 2010, the band released a new song called "Altogether Ooky."
 The music video is on YouTube.
-On March 31, Jimmy Pop confirmed via Twitter that the band was currently working on the album, but it would not be called Getting Laid on a School Bus but instead be called Fishin' for Hookers.
+On March 31, Jimmy Pop confirmed via Twitter that the band was currently working on the album, but it would not be called Getting Laid on a School Bus and would instead be titled Fishin' for Hookers.

-At a Bloodhound Gang concert in the Netherlands in 2013, the group joked that they would release the album "by the time the North-South Line is completed".
+At a Bloodhound Gang concert in the Netherlands in 2013, the group joked that they would release the album "by the time the North-South Line is completed."